Vaccine Provider Guide

 Outages and Downtime

 Vaccine scheduling systems must be available when people need them.
-To enable this, we recommend these systems adopt the best practices of Site-Reliability Engineering, which we will detail below, with mind to specific issues we have come across in evaluating various jurisdiction solutions.
+To enable this, we recommend these systems adopt the of Site-Reliability Engineering, which we will detail below, with mind to specific issues we have come across in evaluating various jurisdiction solutions.

 Ways to use these recommendations: